 • Personal laundry and ironing service

-• Babysitting service
+• Babysitting service (subject to availability

 • Closest commercial and private (private jets) airport: Perugia 100 km - 1 hour and 10 mins, Florence 140 km - 1 hour and 30 minutes drive